Title:LANDINGS ON 'SWORD' BEACH, 6 JUNE 1944 (PART 5) [Allocated Title]

 Production Details:Directorate of Public Relations, War Office (Production sponsor)

-Army Film and Photographic Unit (Production Company)
+Army Film and Photographic Unit (Production company)

-O'Neill, F D (Production individual)
+O'Neill, Desmond (Production individual)